TarVK/SAT/README.md

 Currently this is only a SAT solver, but I may try to extend the functionality in the future.
 This isn't published as a package anywhere, since there are way better SMT-solvers such as [Z3](https://github.com/Z3Prover/z3) already out there to be used in practice.

+The most interesting parts of the source code are:
+- The [CDCL solver implementation](https://github.com/TarVK/SAT/blob/main/src/solver/procedures/CDCL/CDCLSolver.ts) which can efficiently solve many formulas
+- The [language constructs](https://github.com/TarVK/SAT/tree/main/src/formula/constructs) and how they are combined into a [default language](https://github.com/TarVK/SAT/blob/main/src/formula/defaultLanguage.ts) with specific precedences.

 ## Demo

 [Check out the demo here](https://tarvk.github.io/SAT/demo/build/)